krhanson3/ChocAnCS200/README.txt

 to the project including requirements elicitation, analysis, design, and implementation.

 Project 1: Use Case Descriptions
+        Includes
-        Includes a main html file with:
+          A main html file with:
           - a description of the work completed
           - a glossary with key terms from the project description
           - a main Use Case Diagram describing the overall system
           - individual Use Case descriptions
           CSS File
           - styling for the main html file

-Project 2:
+Project 2: Stereotype Diagram and Activity Diagrams
+        Includes
+          imageStorage folder
+          A main html file with:
+          - a analysis of work completed
+          - an overall Stereotype Diagram for the entire system
+          - a main Activity Diagram for the entire system
+          - individual activity diagrams for each use case CSS File
+          - styling for the main html file